unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 At 11th level, you gain one of the following features of your choice.

-**_Volley._** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+**_Volley._** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon's range.
 You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

 **_Whirlwind Attack._** You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.

-####  Superior Hunter’s Defense
+####  Superior Hunter's Defense

 At 15th level, you gain one of the following features of your choice.